Dich0tomy/Weepin/docs/spec/0.1/functional.md

 # Not sure if I'll ever implement these

+- git channels - add a banal option of tracking channels from github instead of actual channels,
+  e.g. `git#nixos-unstable`?

-- `weepin issue` - Something I always wanted to fiddle with - posting issues inside the executable, how would that work?
+- `weepin issue` - Something I always wanted to fiddle with - posting issues inside the executable.
+  How would that work?

   Since the executable *already* runs on the computer and has access to all the context it would simply gather it and make an issue on the weepin repository for the user.